ryanlindstedt/calclinksaver/README.md

 2.  **Managing Estimates**:

-      * Click the floating `📑` button on the bottom-left of the page.
+      * Click the floating button on the bottom-right of the page.
       * This opens the **Saved AWS Estimates** modal, where you can:
           * See all your saved links, sorted by most recent.
           * Open a link in a new tab.